 Pie crust at it’s basic level is flour, fat and water.
 The fat is what helps give the crust its flaky texture.
 The fat melts during baking and releases steam.
 The steam creates pockets in the dough as it evaporates.
 Those pockets create the flaky texture.

 When it comes to making pie crust, there are two teams: butter or shortening.
 Shortening creates more of a flaky texture.
 Butter gives it that rich flavor.
 Some people use a combination of both.
 I prefer all butter.

-Now, for my #1 pie crust golden rule: Keep everything cold!
-During baking, those flakes of butter melt and release steam.
-The steam creates pockets in the dough.
-Those pockets create the flaky texture.
-Therefore, you don’t want your butter to melt or get soft before you put your crust in the oven.
+Tip #1.
+This is the pie crust golden rule: Keep everything cold!
+Remember earlier when I mentioned melting fat creates steam?
+You don’t want your butter to melt or get soft before you put your crust in the oven.
 Beforehand, I freeze my butter and my flour.
 I even go so far as to freeze my mixing bowl.
 When the recipe tells you to chill the dough, don’t get in a hurry and decide skip that part.
 You could end up with a chewy pie crust.